hphelion/documentation/commercial/GA1/commercial.install-GA-ovsvapp.md

 - When vCenter username <"vCenter_username"> has domain included, provide username details in username@domain format.

-- When cert_check is False, please ensure to make cert_path as a blank field
+- When `cert_check` is **False**, `cert_path` should be a blank field.

+- For Helion ESX type install, do not attempt to restore the Overcloud nodes.
+Restoring will power down the ESX hosts associated with the registered vCenter cluster.

-## Cleaning up or deleting the OVSvApp {#clean}
+## Clean up or deleting the OVSvApp {#clean}

 To clean up or delete the OVSvAPP setup: